-- a.
-Apply MIL-PRF-81733 sealant 1/8 in. thick over a clean primed and painted surface. - b.
+a.
+Apply MIL-PRF-81733 sealant 1/8 inch thick over a clean primed and painted surface.

+- b.
 Apply Scotch Brand Abrasion-Resistant Polyurethane Film (8561) over a clean primed and painted surface.
 The film is available in four inch wide rolls and can be easily trimmed to fit any contour or shape.
-The surface must be clean to permit the adhesive backing to bond properly.

-- Apply 85/15% zinc/aluminum metallization 4-6 mils thick on bare, abrasive blasted steel surfaces. - d.
+The surface must be clean to permit the adhesive backing to bond properly. - c.
+Apply 85/15 percent zinc/aluminum metallization 4-6 mils thick on bare, abrasive blasted steel surfaces. - d.
 Apply a sprayable polyurethane truck bed liner type coatings, Morton Paint Company, PN 1440-2, or equivalent on high wear areas and storage compartment interiors.
 Colors shall be black or consistent with the existing color utilized on the equipment.
 The coating shall be applied over the existing primer and polyurethane topcoat paint system.

-3.24 SPLIT WHEEL ASSEMBLIES.
+SPLIT WHEEL ASSEMBLIES.

 - 3.24.1 Split Wheel Coating Requirements.
-To prevent corrosion on the mounting flanges of the split wheels accomplish the following: - 3.24.1.1 Remove all corrosion and clean the flanges. - 3.24.1.2 For carbon steel wheels mechanically clean the split wheel assemblies and apply 0.002-in. thickness of zincrich primer, MIL-PRF-26915, to each of the surfaces.
-Allow paint to completely dry per the manufacturers application data - 3.24.1.3 MIL-DTL-53022, Type II, is an acceptable alternate for zinc-rich paint on split wheel assemblies only if the necessary surface preparation equipment is not available. - 3.24.1.4 If primer is used, apply a thin film of uncatalyzed, low adhesion sealant PR-1773 to the mating surfaces of the split wheels after the primer has cured to prevent fluid intrusion and assist in future wheel disassembly. - 3.24.1.5 Reassemble per applicable technical order and apply a bead of sealant RTV MIL-A-46146 around the inflation valve stem to prevent water entry.
+To prevent corrosion on the mounting flanges of the split wheels accomplish the following: - a.
+Remove all corrosion and clean the flanges. - b.
+For carbon steel wheels mechanically clean the split wheel assemblies and apply metal-rich primer, MIL-PRF-32550.
+Type I, Form A, Class S to a dry filming thickness of 2.5 to 3.5 mils.
+Allow primer to completely dry in accordance with manufacturer's instructions prior to assembly. - c.
+MIL-DTL-53022, Class L, Type IV, applied to a DFT of 1.5 (±0.2) mils, is an acceptable alternate for metal-rich paint on split wheel assemblies.
+Allow primer to completely dry in accordance with manufacturer's instructions prior to assembly. - d.
+If primer is used, apply a thin film of uncatalyzed, low adhesion sealant PR-1773 to the mating surfaces of the split wheels after the primer has cured to prevent fluid intrusion and assist in future wheel disassembly. - e.
+Reassemble per applicable technical order and apply a bead of sealant RTV MIL-A-46146 around the inflation valve stem to prevent water entry.
 Tires will be treated with a commercial tire dressing, and all valve stem caps will be plastic.